 I should note that these prices are only available when you book online in advance.
 To book your trip, click here to check out the various options I described above.

-Cancun To Playa del Carmen By Bus
+Cancun to Playa del Carmen By Bus

 The main company running this route is ADO, and they also travel to several other destinations in Mexico.

-The ADO bus runs from Cancun to Playa del Carmen every 20-30 minutes from 8AM until around midnight.
+The ADO bus runs from the Cancun Airport to Playa del Carmen every 20-30 minutes from 8AM until around midnight.
 There are also two different buses in the middle of the night if you have a late arrival.
 You can check their website to find exact times here.